vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 anal swelling is completely healed, which I am hoping will happen in the next one week.

+### Eighty-two days (2024-10-08)

+#### Food updates

+Since the previous update, I had a bit of sauerkraut but then paused it again ahead of my [2024-10-09 dental cleaning](2024-10-09-dental-cleaning.md).
+I also continued walnuts until 2024-10-03, when I paused them again before dental cleaning.

+#### Symptom updates

+I still intermittently experience cramping-like pain, but it tends to be mild and brief.
+My fermentation scores continue to be low but still positive (incuding on methane).

 ## Current learnings

 I was updating [best practices around abdominal